qgis/QGIS-Documentation/source/docs/user_manual/print_composer/create_output.rst

 .. index:: Export as image, Export as PDF, Export as SVG

 Before printing a layout you have the possibility to view your composition without bounding boxes.
-This can be enabled by deactivating :guilabel:`View -->`
+This can be enabled by deactivating :menuselection:`View -->`
 |checkbox| :guilabel:`Show bounding boxes` or pressing the shortcut
 :kbd:`Ctrl+Shift+B`.